+Part G

-PART G Applications & Delegations
+Applications and Delegations

-1. Applications & Fees
+1. Applications & fees

-- 1.1 Applications must be made in the prescribed form as laid out in Regulations.
-They should be made with all prescribed documents and fee to Licencing Authority, Crime, Enforcement & Regulation Service, 9 Holbeach Road, Catford SE6 4TW, Telephone 020 8314 7237.
+1.1 Applications must be made in the prescribed form as laid out in Regulations.
+They should be made with all prescribed documents and fee to Licensing Authority, Safer Communities Service, 9 Holbeach Road, Catford SE6 4TW, Telephone 020 8314 7237.
 All the responsible authorities must receive copies at the same time.
-Application and guidance packs are available from the above address or on the council website. - 1.2 Premises licence fees will be set via a series of bands, with a prescribed maximum in each band.
-The authority will select precise fees from within the bands, limited to cost recovery. - 1.3 A Register will be maintained in the prescribed form.
+Application and guidance packs are available from the above address or on the council website.